Important State Information

 Q: What do the colors around the icons mean?

-A:Red: Unedited - Needs to be confirmed or corrected by a volunteer through the Standard Editor.
-Advanced Volunteers may use the Advanced Editor.
+A:Red: Unedited - Needs to be confirmed or corrected by a Standard Editor.
+Peer Reviewers and Advanced Editors may also edit these points.

-Green: Edited - Point has been confirmed or corrected by a volunteer using the Standard Editor.
+Green: Edited - Point has been confirmed or corrected by a Standard Editor.
+These points are ready for review by Peer Reviewers or Advanced Editors.

-Blue: Peer Reviewed - Point has been peer reviewed by a volunteer using the Peer Review Editor.
+Blue: Peer Reviewed - Point has been reviewed by a Peer Review Editor.
+These points are ready for review by Advanced Editors

 Purple: Advanced - Point has been corrected or confirmed by an Advanced Editor.